 - Skin rash

 - Sensitivity to light

 MRSA (methicillin-resistant Staphylococcus aureus) is a serious staph infection spread by bacteria growing unseen on any surface with which an infected person has come into contact.
 As the MRSA bacteria possess a high resistance to antibiotics, it is difficult to kill and, thus, extremely contagious.
 Though the bacteria is most often found in those with a compromised immune system, such as the elderly and young children, anyone can be infected.
 Symptoms depend on the infected area.
 They often include:

 - shortness of breath

 Though a person can become sick from the flu any time during the year, typically the virus is spread in the months from fall to spring.
-During these times, outbreaks in a school or business can occur.
-These can be as minor as a couple of cases or where there are so many people sick that the business or school have to close.
-To keep this from happening, to you, it’s important to make sure your location is decontaminated and sanitized.
+During these times, outbreaks in a school or business are common.
+These can be as minor as a couple of cases or where there are so many people sick that the business or school has to close.
+To keep this from happening to you, it’s important to make sure your location is decontaminated and sanitized.
 Though the flu shares many symptoms with the common cold, a cold comes on slowly while the flu comes quickly and is accompanied by a fever.
 Though most people recover after several days, the flu can be fatal.
 Symptoms include:

 - muscle and joint aches

 - dry cough

 Though the measles virus was considered to be rare due to vaccines in past years, it’s becoming more common as fewer people are getting vaccinated for it.
 Once infected, a person usually takes 7-14 days to show any symptoms.
 Because people can spread the virus before they know they’re sick, it is incredibly infectious.
 The first 1-2 days of symptoms typically include a runny nose, cough, fever, and red and/or watery eyes.
 After 2-3 days, white spots appear in the mouth.
 After 3-5 more days, an angry rash appears near the head and quickly makes its way down to the feet.